14. Quantum Mechanics#

 Detector Variant : If a detector is put in the analyzer loop, the atom’s x state becomes known meaning it no longer has a state in the z direction.

-14.1.2.
+14.3.5.
 Intro & Quantum Probability#

 Fermions : Metals conduct electricity do so because there is a “sea of electrons”.
-This is created from the Pauli exclusion principle, since electrons are fermions, and fermions stay apart, so they stay apart.
+This is created from the Pauli exclusion principle, since electrons are fermions, and fermions stay apart, they stay apart.

 Alpha Particles : Created by radioactive elements.
 Since it is slow and heavy, it has low penetration power but can damage biological tissue.
 Smoke detectors use heavy elements to detect smoke as when there is smoke the current flow between the 2 metal plates that are held at different voltages the current is changed.